ibm-cloud-docs/hs-crypto/envelope-encryption.md

 Root keys
 :   Root keys, also known as customer root keys (CRKs), are primary resources in {{site.data.keyword.hscrypto}}.
 They are symmetric key-wrapping keys that are used as roots of trust for wrapping (encrypting) and unwrapping (decrypting) other keys that are stored in a data service.
 With {{site.data.keyword.hscrypto}}, you can create, store, and manage the lifecycle of root keys to achieve full control of other keys stored in the cloud.

-Data encryption keys
+Standard key
-:   Data encryption keys (DEKs) are cryptographic keys that you use for data encryption.
+:   Standard keys, which can be used as data encryption keys (DEKs) that you use to store encrypted data.
 They are provided by user-owned applications and are used to encrypt data stored in applications.
 Root keys that are managed in {{site.data.keyword.hscrypto}} serve as wrapping keys to protect DEKs.

 After you create a key in {{site.data.keyword.hscrypto}}, the system returns a key ID that is used to uniquely identify the key resource.
 You can use this ID value to make API calls to the service.